Revisiting Enfleshing Witness: Dr. Patrick Reyes

 Patrick doesn't preach to anyone.
 He preaches in congregations and churches, certainly.
 But the spiritual act of preaching?
 That has taken him to places like synagogues.
 Schools, libraries, literal wildernesses across the U.S. If Saint Francis preached to the birds, Patrick preaches to the cactus, butterflies, and hummingbirds that cohabitate the desert where he lives.

-And as we work with young adults and doctoral students of color at the Forum for Theological Exploration, he does his best to embody communal preaching at all gatherings, a collective preaching voice, where none of us preaches solo.
+And as we work with as dean of Auburn Theological Seminary, he does his best to embody communal preaching at all gatherings, a collective preaching voice, where none of us preaches solo.
 Communal preaching draws on the wisdom of the group and names the emerging beauty of our collective voice.

 Hey, what's going on?
 I pray that each of you are well.
 I'm grateful for this Enfleshing Witness conference.
 I'm Dr. Patrick Reyes.
 I'm here from my home in Santa Fe, New Mexico, and I want to open with a story.